mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 A $15k budget puts you in an awkward position.
 Anyone you can find by Googling "web design agency" is too big an agency to give you the time of day for a $15k project.
 And if you go the low-end route through freelancer marketplaces, there's enough fraud and inflated reviews that you waste a lot of time on low-quality designers.

-After interviewing a handful of freelancers I found through recommendations, I spoke to an agency I found through Hacker News who I'll just call WebAgency.
+After interviewing a handful of freelancers I found through recommendations, I spoke to a US-based web design agency I found through Hacker News who I'll just call WebAgency.
 They had the most profesional presentation and a wide range of talent in-house, including design, custom illustrations, and 3D imaging.

 Isaac, WebAgency's CEO, suggested I reduce the project scope.
 Instead of a full-blown redesign, I should just start with a rebranding.
 WebAgency would create a new logo and work with me to select a new color scheme and fonts for the site.
 From there, I could measure results to see if it was worth continuing the redesign.
 If nothing else, a rebrand would give me solid foundation to create a marketing campaign with digital marketing agencies.
 That sounded smart!